What is QuickBooks POS Assertion Failed?

 - 1 What is QuickBooks POS Assertion Failed?

-- 1.1 What are the causes of QuickBooks POS Assertion Failed or Error when opening company file in point of sale
+- 1.1 What are the causes of QuickBooks POS Assertion Failed or Error when opening a company file in POS?

 - 1.2 How to fix QuickBooks POS Assertion failed or error when opening company file in QuickBooks POS